keemor/keemor.github.io/README.md

 - <a href="https://github.com/webpack/webpack-dev-server">webpack dev server</a> included for local development
 - SASS support
 - Compatible with IE11 and higher
-- 100% in Lighthouse Audit :)
+- 100% in <a href="https://developers.google.com/web/tools/lighthouse/">Lighthouse Audit</a>

 Local development
 ```